GlenFonceca/QuizApplication/README.md

 ## Contributing
 - **Contributions are welcome!
 Please open an issue to discuss what you would like to contribute or improve.**

+## Credits
+- **Images and Icons**: Images and icons used in the application were sourced from "https://iconscout.com" and "https://www.flaticon.com" and are credited accordingly.

 ## License
 - This project is licensed under the MIT License.
 See the LICENSE file for more information.